eth-p/uni-chip8/docs/project/Product-Document.md

 We are targeting to bring the deliverables into a release ready state.
 Source code will be reviewed for further optimizations.

-**Code freeze will be in effect starting April 5th, 12:00 AM.** No new changes or modifications will be accepted into the master branch.
+**Code freeze will be in effect starting April 1th, 12:00 AM.** No new changes or modifications will be accepted into the master branch.
 It is expected that the entire product has been validated for final release.

+#### Production

+##### Reflection on Release 4

+We are done with the emulator and are satisfied with its performance.
+Our programs may not run as well on other emulators due to the requirement of running at kilohertz, versus the typical ~500hz in many emulators.

 ### Member Roles